lll-jy/golang-usermanager/README.md

 `go run cmd/usermanager/*.go`.

 Run `go test test/l*.go -parallel 100` for 1000 login requests, and `go test test/m*.go -parallel 100` for 1000 different request types.
+One can watch the terminal where server is running to see logs.

 ## Extension